Jiaxin-Lu/MxCompiler/readme.md

 ### Common Sub-Expression Elimination

 I implemented local common sub-expression elimination in this section.
- It will optimize BinaryInst and CmpInst.
+ It will optimize BinaryInst, CmpInst, and UnaryInst.

 ### Global Value Numbering